What to Do If ? A Comprehensive Guide to Handling Health and Fitness Roadblocks

 - Nausea or Vomiting

-A heart attack can happen to anyone at any time.
+A cardiac arrest can happen to anyone at any time.
 It’s a life-threatening emergency that requires quick action.
 Knowing what to do in such a situation can mean the difference between life and death.

 Step 1: Call your local emergency number.
 It’s important to stay calm and provide the operator with the necessary information, including the person’s location, their symptoms, and any other pertinent details.